In this article, I will show you how to use relative references in Excel Macro while recording.

 The procedure is almost the same as above.
 I select cell A1 (you can select any cell) in a worksheet.

 In the Developer tab, I click on the Use Relative References option in the Code ribbon.
 And then I click on the Record Macro button.

-In the Record Macro dialog box, I name this Macro as Macro_Relative, and click OK button.
+In the Record Macro dialog box, I name this Macro as Macro_Relative, and click the OK button.

-Again, I select the cell range C3: C8 and fill it with ‘green’ background color.
+Again, I select the cell range C3: C8 and fill it with a ‘green’ background color.

 Our macro record is done.
 I just stop recording.

 How this relative macro affects your worksheet?

 See this image.
 You’re seeing that whatever cell I am selecting as the location, is filling cells two columns right and two rows down.